martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 	}

 File names should be consistent within a single project.
 They should contain a prefix.
 Rationale: They pop-out when searching for something solution-wide.

+Names of functions that return boolean should be formatted as questions, preferrably with the prefix *Is*.

+Good examples:

+	bool IsWalking();
+	bool IsRunning();

+Bad examples:

+	bool CheckWalking();

 ## Indentation